micha/resty/README.markdown

 If no `*` character is specified when setting the base URI, it's just added onto the end for you automatically.

+The URI base is recorded in an rc file (_~/.resty/host_) each time it's set, and the last setting is saved in an environment variable (`$_resty_host`).
+In this way you can be making requests to different hosts using resty from separate terminals, and have a different URI base for each terminal.

+If you want to see what the current URI base is, just run `resty` with no arguments.
+The URI base will be printed to stdout.

 The Optional Path Parameter
 ===========================